Aardwolf: Feeding

-The aardwolf feeds primarily on termites and more specifically on Trinervitermes.
+The aardwolf feeds primarily on termites and more specifically on Trinervitermes and Hodotermes.
 This genus of termites has different species throughout the aardwolf's range.
 In East Africa, they eat Trinervitermes bettonianus, in central Africa, they eat Trinervitermes rhodesiensis, and in southern Africa, they eat T. trinervoides.
 Their technique consists of licking them off the ground as opposed to the aardvark, which digs into the mound.
 They locate their food by sound and also from the scent secreted by the soldier termites.
-An aardwolf may consume up to 250,000 termites per night using its long, sticky tongue.
+An aardwolf may consume up to 250,000 termites per night using its long, broad, sticky tongue.

 They do not destroy the termite mound or consume the entire colony, thus ensuring that the termites can rebuild and provide a continuous supply of food.
 They often memorize the location of such nests and return to them every few months.
 During certain seasonal events, such as the onset of the rainy season and the cold of midwinter, the primary termites become scarce, so the need for other foods becomes pronounced.
 During these times, the southern aardwolf will seek out Hodotermes mossambicus, a type of harvester termite active in the afternoon, which explains some of their diurnal behavior in the winter.
 The eastern aardwolf, during the rainy season, subsists on termites from the genera Odontotermes and Macrotermes.
-They are also known to feed on other insects, larvae, eggs, and, some sources say, occasionally small mammals and birds, but these constitute a very small percentage of their total diet.
+They are also known to feed on other insects and larvae, and, some sources mention, very occasionally small mammals and birds, but these constitute a very small percentage of their total diet.
+They use their wide tongues to lap surface foraging termites off of the ground and consume large quantities of sand in the process, which aids in digestion in the absence of teeth to break down their food.

 Unlike other hyenas, aardwolves do not scavenge or kill larger animals.
 Contrary to popular myths, aardwolves do not eat carrion, and if they are seen eating while hunched over a dead carcass, they are actually eating larvae and beetles.
 Also, contrary to some sources, they do not like meat, unless it is finely ground or cooked for them.
 The adult aardwolf was formerly assumed to forage in small groups, but more recent research has shown that they are primarily solitary foragers, necessary because of the scarcity of their insect prey.
 Their primary source, Trinervitermes, forages in small but dense patches of 25–100 cm.
 While foraging, the aardwolf can cover about 1 km per hour, which translates to 8–12 km per summer night and 3–8 km per winter night.